GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 ```

-id` here is a name of the blog post file that is stored on <a href='https://github.com/GamehoundProductions/blog-entries' target='_blank'>my Github's project</a>.
+`id` - is a name of the blog post file that is stored on <a href='https://github.com/GamehoundProductions/blog-entries' target='_blank'>my Github's project</a>.

 Some other fields like `uuid` or `tags` I might not use right away, but they could be useful later on - so added them just in case.